Læderstræde 5

-Moses Levys Stiftelse og Synagoge 18651986

-In his will, Levy left most of his large estate to his daughter and son-in-law.
-However, Læderstræde 5, with the synagogue, was turned into a foundation under the name Moses Levys Stiftelse og Synagoge.
-This was done to be preserve the synagogue for future generations of the family, in order to maintain strictly Orthodox tradition independently of the main community.
-Frederikke died in Copenhagen in 1865 and Moses died later the same year during a visit to Altona.

-The synagogue was closed between October 1943 and May 1945, when most of the Danish Jews were in exile in Sweden.
-Members of the Great Synagogue in Krystalgade initially attended the Shul until the Krystalgade Synagogue reopened in June 1945.
-The Great Synagogue had been vandalized by the Nazis during the German occupation of Denmark.

-The synagogue closed in 1955.
-In New York, Lubavitcher Rebbe Bamberger told Menachem Mendel Schneerson.
-He offered to take over the premises.
-A yeshiva was subsequently opened in the building under the leadership of Azriel Chaikin.
-The building had fallen into a state of neglect and was sold at auction in the mid-1970s.

 Architecture

 Læderstræde 5 is constructed with three storeys over a walk-out basement.
 The building is ten bays long with slightly projecting outer bays.
 The plastered facade is finished with a belt course above the ground floor, an embedded Greek key frieze between the four central windows of the two upper floors and a simple cornice.
 A gateway is located in the two central bays and the two basement entrances are located in the fourth and 10th bay.
 An opening in the eastern wall of the gateway provides access to the main staircase of the building.
 The pitched roof is clad with red tile and features five dormer windows towards the street and five dormer windows towards the yard.
 The roof ridge is pierced by two chimneys.
 The building is towards the yard rendered iron vitriol yellow.
 A two-bay-long two-storey appendix projects from the rear side of the building at its western end.
 It was constructed in 1870.